-A. Scope and Philosophy

-- 1. The purpose of juvenile facilities is to provide a safe and secure environment for incarcerated youth, staff and visitors. - 2.
+- A. Scope and Philosophy - 1.
+Per Section 1357 of Title 15, the facility administrator, in cooperation with the responsible physician, shall develop and implement written policies and procedures for the use of force, which may include chemical agents. - 2.
+The purpose of juvenile facilities is to provide a safe and secure environment for incarcerated youth, staff, and visitors. - 3.
 DJCOs are peace officers as defined by CPC § 830.5 and have limited peace officer authority.
-Through the normal course and scope of their duties, they may be called upon to use force for lawful purposes. - 3.
-The authority to use physical force is a serious responsibility that shall be exercised judiciously and with respect for human rights, dignity, and the sanctity of every human life. - 4.
-Title 15 Minimum Standards for Juvenile Facilities provides a definition of force and the parameters for when force can be used. - a.
-Pursuant to Section 1302, use of force is defined as an immediate means of overcoming resistance and controlling the threat of imminent harm to self or others. - b.
-Section 1357 restricts the use of force to that which is deemed reasonable and necessary to ensure the safety and security of youth, staff, others, and the facility.
+Through the normal course and scope of their duties, they may be called upon to use force for lawful purposes. - 4.
+The authority to use physical force is a serious responsibility that shall be exercised judiciously and with respect for human rights, dignity, and the sanctity of every human life. - 5.
+Title 15 Minimum Standards for Juvenile Facilities defines force and the parameters for when force can be used. - a.
+Pursuant to Section 1302, the use of force is defined as an immediate means of overcoming resistance and controlling the threat of imminent harm to self or others.

-- (1) Section 1302 defines "reasonable and necessary force" to mean the amount and type of force that an objective, similarly trained, experienced and competent youth supervision staff, faced with similar facts and circumstances, would consider necessary and reasonable to ensure the safety and security of youth, staff, others, and the facility. - 5.
-According to CPC Section 835a(b), a peace officer may use objectively reasonable force for the following reasons: - a. to effect an arrest - b. to prevent escape - c. to overcome resistance - 6.
-Every person has the right to be free from excessive use of force by officers acting under color of law. - a.
+- b.
+Section 1357 restricts the use of force to what is deemed reasonable and necessary to ensure the safety and security of youth, staff, others, and the facility. - (1) Section 1302 defines "reasonable and necessary force" to mean the amount and type of force that an objective, similarly trained, experienced, and competent youth supervision staff, faced with similar facts and circumstances, would consider necessary and reasonable to ensure the safety and security of youth, staff, others, and the facility. - 6.
+According to CPC Section 835a(b), a peace officer may use objectively reasonable force for the following reasons: - a. to effect an arrest - b. to prevent escape - c. to overcome resistance - 7.
+Every person has the right to be free from excessive use of force by officers acting under the color of law. - a.
 The department will not tolerate excessive force as defined by Penal Code Section 835a, Gov. Code 7286(a)(2), other laws, and this policy. - b.
-Excessive force is defined as less than lethal force which is not objectively reasonable, lethal force that is not necessary, and any force that violates this policy. - c.
-In no circumstances, shall force be used as punishment, discipline, retaliation, or as a substitute for treatment. - d.
-DJCOs shall use a level of force that they reasonably believe is proportional to the seriousness of the suspected offense or the reasonably perceived level of actual or threatened resistance. - e.
-Force shall not be used on any individual that appears to be under control. - 7.
-DJCOs shall carry out their duties, including the use of force, in a manner that is fair and unbiased. - 8.
-It is recognized that circumstances may arise in which DJCOs are unable to effectively use the tools, weapons, or methods provided by the Department.
-In such circumstances, may use alternative items or methods readily available to them, so long as the item or method was utilized in an objectively reasonable manner and only to the degree that reasonably appears necessary to accomplish a legitimate law enforcement purpose.
-In all circumstances, DJCOs are expected to exercise sound judgment and critical decision-making when using force options. - 9.
-The use of force options and responses have been developed in consultation with the Juvenile Orange County Health Care Agency physician.
+Excessive force is defined as less than lethal force which is not objectively reasonable, lethal force that is not necessary and any force that violates this policy. - c.
+In no circumstances shall force be used as punishment, discipline, retaliation, or as a substitute for treatment. - d.
+DJCOs shall use a level of force that they reasonably believe is proportional to the seriousness of the suspected offense or the well perceived level of actual or threatened resistance. - e.
+Force shall not be used on any individual that appears to be under control. - 8.
+DJCOs shall carry out their duties, including the use of force, in a fair and unbiased manner. - 9.
+It is recognized that circumstances may arise in which DJCOs need help to effectively use the tools, weapons, or methods provided by the Department.
+In such circumstances, they may use alternative items or methods readily available to them, so long as the item or method was utilized objectively and only to the degree that reasonably appears necessary to accomplish a legitimate law enforcement purpose.
+In all circumstances, DJCOs are expected to exercise sound judgment and critical decision-making when using force options.